Speakers

 • Oliver Nolte

-PhD Institute of Medical Microbiology, University Zurich
+PhD Institute of Medical Microbiology, University of Zurich

 Oliver Nolte

-PhD Institute of Medical Microbiology, University Zurich
+PhD Institute of Medical Microbiology, University of Zurich

 Oliver Nolte is Head of the Diagnostics Department and member of the extended institute management at the Institute of Medical Microbiology, University of Zurich (since 2023).
 He is a board-certified specialist in laboratory medicine (FAMH) with a focus on clinical microbiology and holds the venia legendi in Medical Microbiology and Infection Epidemiology (University of Heidelberg).
 His professional background spans diagnostic bacteriology, hygiene and infection prevention, and infection epidemiology.